 For those who survive the accident, common injuries may include:

-- Head trauma: A sudden force to the head can cause extensive damage to the skull.
+- A sudden force to the head can cause extensive damage to the skull.
 Due to its soft gelatin-like texture, the brain is one of the most vulnerable organs of the body.
-It is also one of the most important because it controls a person’s sensory system, emotions and thought process.
+It is also one of the most important because it controls a person’s sensory system, emotions, and thought processes.
 If even slightly disturbed the effects can be irreversible.
-Common traumatic brain injuries include skull fractures, hematomas and concussions.
+Common traumatic brain injuries include skull fractures, hematomas, and concussions.
 It is crucial for an injury victim to seek medical treatment and a medical evaluation.
-Exams that may be involved in analyzing the trauma can involve blood tests, CAT scans or MRI’s.
+Exams that may be involved in analyzing the trauma can involve blood tests, CAT scans or MRIs.
 These types of hospital services can be costly and the treatment that follows can be even more expensive.
 Speak to a train accident lawyer in California to receive more insight on how much compensation you can win for your injury case.